amitnir29/MuseumProblem/README.md

 We used an optimization package called "pulp" in order to solve this problem with Objective, Variables and Constraints we have defined.

 ## Optimization
-* The problem is a binary problen where each "inner" point has a Variable that represents wether there is a guard there or not.
+* The problem is a binary problem where each "inner" point has a Variable that represents whether there is a guard there or not.
 * The Constraints are for each point, the sum of the Variables of all the point who see it will be >= 1 (means it will be seen).
 * And lastly, the Objective is the sum of all Variables (number of guards), which we wish to minimize.